 Can body language tell me when to close a deal?

 RP: "Buyers give off buying signals when they have heard enough.
 They may, for example, lean forwards.
 If they pick up and fiddle with their pen, it's likely they're thinking 'Where's the paperwork?'."

 Can I train myself to understand body language?

 RP: "It can help just to go out for a cup of coffee and watch the world go by.
 Pick up on what's going on, and on what you think people are doing right and what they are doing wrong.

 "Adopt and adapt the behaviour of the people that you feel most comfortable with.
 But emulate, don't copy.
-Incongruence is the worst thing in body language."
+Inauthenticity is the worst thing in body language."